bhauman/figwheel-main/README.md

 If you are interested in contributing to this app:

-First hit me up in #figwheel-main channel on the clojurians Slack so that we can coordinate a bit.
+First hit me up in the #figwheel-main channel on the clojurians Slack so that we can co-ordinate a bit.

 To work on the helper app: